ann82/dv_assistant/relay-server/README.md

 ### Conditional Query Rewriting
 - **Intelligent Query Processing** - Smart query rewriting that adapts based on content and context
   - **Off-topic Detection**: Automatically identifies and preserves off-topic queries (jokes, weather, sports, etc.)
+  - **Custom Off-topic Follow-up Response**: If a user asks an off-topic follow-up (e.g., a song request), the assistant gently reminds them of its purpose: _"I'm here to help with domestic violence support and resources.
+If you have any questions about that, please let me know!"_
   - **Support Context Enhancement**: Adds relevant domestic violence context to support-related queries
   - **Follow-up Context Preservation**: Maintains conversation context for natural follow-up questions
   - **Intent-Aware Enhancement**: Adds specific terms based on intent type (shelter, legal, counseling)